bunnypro/vue-type-ssr-boilerplate/README.md

-# Vue Typescript Electron Boilerplate
+# Vue SSR Typescript Boilerplate

 This template provide a boilerplate to getting started with Vuejs + SSR and Typescript.